raselmahmud-coder/Deep-Q-Network-DQN-Variants-Analysis-for-Optimization/README.md

 - "LunarLander-v3"

-For visual and compare you need to set i.e., `env_name = 'LunarLander-v3'` manually need to change for each environment name and then run below command it will save specific folder each algorithms plot.
+For visual and compare you need to set i.e., `env_name = 'LunarLander-v3'` manually need to change for each environment name and then run below command it will save specific directory each algorithms plot.

 ```bash
 python .\results\visualize_comparison.py